themikefuller/Web-Cryptography/README.md

 ### HMAC Sign / Verify
 See the aes2.js file for a similar function that utilzes HMAC for signing / verifying for integrity.

+### Base64url encoding
+See the aes3.js file for a similar function that utilzes HMAC for signing / verifying and outputs the parts encoded for base64url.

 ## Additional Examples
 More to come...

 ## TODO
- + Create example that further encodes the the base64 output to base64url
+ + DONE! see aes3.js ~~Create example that further encodes the the base64 output to base64url~~